marcinpop4/lessons-marketplace/README.md

 # Lessons Marketplace

-A modern marketplace for artists to showcase and sell their artwork.
+Unlock your potential with Lessons Marketplace – the go-to platform for parents and students to connect with top 1:1 instructors and master their passions!

 ## Database Setup